Clark County, Ohio

 - 2005: The Clark County Heritage Center opens to preserve and exhibit the county's history.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Clark County, Ohio.
+This timeline provides a concise overview of the key events in the history of Clark County, Ohio.